CnCNet/cncnet-ladder-elo-computation/README.md

 _This section is still being created._

+### Why do I have several ratings?
+What's my actual ELO?

+You have **separate ratings for each faction** - Soviet, Allied, and (if available) Yuri — **plus an overall rating** that includes all your games, regardless of faction.
+This separation helps track your true skill with each faction, since performance can vary significantly depending on what you play.

+Your actual ELO is the **highest of these ratings** - but only if its deviation is low enough to qualify you as an active player.
+If not, the next-highest active rating will be shown instead.

+---

 ### What is the deviation?

 The **deviation** indicates how accurate or uncertain your rating is.
 You’ll appear on the list of **active players** if your deviation drops below **60–70** (depending on your rating), and you'll be removed from the list if it rises above around **100**.

 To lower your deviation, you need to provide **new information** about your skill level.
-Continuously beating much weaker opponents (which might boost your rating in other systems) doesn't help here — it's not new information.
+Continuously beating much weaker opponents (which might boost your rating in other systems) doesn't help here - it's not new information.
 For example, you’re expected to win more than **99%** of the time against someone **1000 ELO** below you.
-So winning 20 games in a row against such an opponent won’t improve your rating — it might even **increase** your deviation due to the lack of meaningful data.
+So winning 20 games in a row against such an opponent won’t improve your rating - it might even **increase** your deviation due to the lack of meaningful data.

 That’s one reason why Glicko-2 is hard to exploit.
 The best way to reduce your deviation is to play a variety of opponents **close to your skill level**.